Kennyl/docker-woocommerce/README.md

-# docker-woocommerce
+# 🐳 kennyl/docker-woocommerce

-Build File for Docker Woocommerce
+🐳Build File for Docker Woocommerce🐳
 Essentially a fork from https://hub.docker.com/r/agrothberg/docker-woocommerce/ and https://hub.docker.com/r/invision70/woocommerce/ with some modifications to it.

 This container has to be linked with a mysql container, and can be started like this: